-For air-entrained concrete, an air-entraining admixture does not create air bubbles.
-Air bubbles are created by the mixing process.
-The shearing action of mixer blades breaks up large bubbles.
-An air-entraining admixture retains air in a mixture, by producing a film around the bubbles.
-During mixing, these stable air bubbles are less likely to break and escape.
+Note that it is not the air-entraining admixture that creates air bubbles.
+Air bubbles are created by the mixing process, and the shearing action of mixer blades breaks up large bubbles.
+The air-entraining admixture stabilizes and retains the air bubbles in a mixture by producing a film around them, making them less likely to break and escape.